-Beaches and theme parks might be the first places that spring to mind when planning a family spring break trip but they are by no means the only option.
-City breaks, including the most recent when my 13 year-old daughter and I spent a few days in Montréal, Québec, have been some of our most memorable spring break travel destinations.
+Beaches and theme parks might be the first places that come to mind when planning a family spring break trip but they are by no means the only option.
+City breaks, including the most recent when my 13 year-old daughter and I spent spring break in Montréal, Québec, have been some of our most memorable spring break travel destinations.

 Montréal, located on an island in the St. Lawrence River, is the largest city in the province of Québec and one of the largest French speaking cities in the world with a rich history dating back to the 17th century.
 Jacques Cartier first reached the area in 1635 but it wasn't until 1642 when the colony of Ville-Marie was founded by Paul de Chomedey, sieur de Maisonneuve which means the city is celebrating its 375th anniversary in 2017 with many special events.

 There is far more to do in Montréal than can easily be fit into a few days so you might find yourself planning a return trip before the first one is over!
 We had three full days in the city and only managed to scratch the surface of what the city has to offer.
 As it was particularly cold during our visit, we focused on indoor activities so we missed some of the highlights of the city such as visiting Mont Royal which will be top of our must-do list the next time we are in Montréal.

 Here are 10 things to do in Montréal (and most of these are suitable for a visit any time of the year and will appeal to visitors of all ages).